 Lots of people start their tour from Matamata i-SITE, however there is plenty of parking at Hobbiton and your own transport gives you more flexibility.
 From … Read the rest

 Getting carried away for us was rising before 6am on a Friday morning to hook up the caravan and head to Carterton.
 We were keen to see hot air balloons lift off at 7am as part of the Wairarapa Balloon Festival*.
-The ballonists got carried away on a beautiful March morning.
-It’s definitely a sport for early risers, we won’t be taking it up any time soon.
+The balloonists got carried away on a beautiful March morning, it’s definitely a sport for early risers, we won’t be taking it up any time soon.

 The big attraction at the 2014 event was ‘Patriot’ – a replica space shuttle.
 The balloon is close to 54 metres high, has a wingspan of 35 metres and weighs 449 kilograms. … Read the rest

 The Faraday Centre is a historical technology museum, it’s a hands on sort of place so you get to push, pull and make stuff go, not just look at it.
 You’ll find all sorts of weird and intriguing things like a Uranus electric mouse trap, a dishwasher from 1925, a 1907 Rover car, and old and unusual typewriters.

 You can use the pneumatic conveyor system that once transferred money in cannisters through a series of pipes around Westerman’s Department Store in Hastings.
 Curiously, C1 Espresso in Christchurch are using a similar system to transfer sliders from the kitchen to food … Read the rest

 … like Casey from Auckland who caught a 43.5cm long prawn at Huka Prawn Park in Taupo.
 After 3.5 hours of fishing I thought I’d have to settle for being a prawn star photographer as all I’d done was photograph other peoples prawns and feed fish that were continually stripping my hook of bait.